juancarlospaco/openexchangerate/README.md

 # openexchangerate

-OpenExchangeRates API client for Python 3.7+, worldwide exchange prices + Bitcoin price.
+OpenExchangeRates API client for Python 3.7+, worldwide exchange prices + Bitcoin price + Gold price.
 Can be used as context manager or iterator.
 Namedtuple, dict and HTML outputs.
 No dependencies.
 Float or Decimal.
 Optional Timeout.
 Optional round.
 1 file.